Micro-XANES, -EXAFS, -fluorescence

 Following methods are available and can be combined with restrictions:

 1) micro-XRF mapping.
-Detectors available: 7 channel Si(Li) detector with 210mm2 surface or 80mm2 Silicon drift detector.
+Detectors available: 7 channel Si(Li) detector with 210mm2 surface or a smaller Silicon drift detector.
 The smaller detector is used for combined scattering/XRF measurements.
 Resolution depends on the used optics and can be selected between 1.5 and 20µm.
 Primary beam energy range is 6keV-25keV.

 2) 3D XRF-Mapping.
 7 channel detector is used, althogh only one channel is assigned to the volume mapping.
 This allows for the acquisition of the fluorescence signal from different directions and estimation of the inelastic scattering.
 For this method we use polycapillaries with focal distance of about 3 mm and focal spot od about 15µm.